Barb Cole, DVM

 Nikki Preston, DVM

 Dr. Preston completed her Bachelor of Science degree in biology at Illinois Wesleyan University before graduating from the University of Illinois College of Veterinary Medicine in May 2015.
 She’s worked as a small animal general practitioner in Elkhorn, Wisconsin for the last 5 years.
-However, her love for sled dog medicine brought her north to be a veterinarian on the Iditarod Trail this past year.
-Since then, she’s fallen in love with Alaska and moved here for the winter to help race/train sled dogs.
+However, her love for sled dog medicine brought her north to be a veterinarian on the Iditarod Trail for the past several years.
+Since then, she’s fallen in love with Alaska and moved here to help race/train sled dogs.

 Billyann Monrean, DVM